michellejm/guns_in_America/index.md

 NPR, New York Times, MSNBC, Huffington Post, and the Nation

 Conservative:
-Wall Street Journal, Fox News, Breitbart, the Blaze, and Infowars
+Wall Street Journal, Fox News, Breitbart, the Blaze, and Infowars[1]

 Furthermore, it should be noted that conservative-identified respondents rely on Fox News more than any other source whereas liberal-identified respondents reported drawing on multiple different outlets.
 This may introduce some bias with respect to how influential each outlet is for different groups.
 However, in an attempt to capture the polarization of the conversation, the influence each outlet contributes to the total is unweighted.